ZemZ12/WeatherApp/README.md

  Then run `npm run dev` in the command prompt that is pointing to the frontend folder.
 This will start the website's frontend allowing you to access WeatherX through localhost.<br>

 ## AI CITATION
  During the development of the backend we used chatGPT to assist in the understanding, development, and most importantly debugging of the program.
-ChatGPT was used mostly as a rubber duck of sorts which helped < assure us that we were on the right path.
+ChatGPT was used mostly as a rubber duck of sorts which helped assure us that we were on the right path. <br>
  Some of the prompts included:
  ```
   Does this implementation of navigate sucessfuly redirect the user back to the home page of the website?
   Do you know of the mongoose command .save() and how do I point the save command to go to specific tables?